khdegraaf/jepsen/postgres-rds/README.md

 Jepsen is a framework to enable testing the accuracy of Consistency and Availability guarantees while undergoing problems with network partitions of various sorts.
 As such, it is most commonly used to evaluate multi-server systems.
-As such, the most commong target of such testing is various multi-server node distributed systems.
+The most common target of such testing is various multi-server node distributed systems.
 Postgres is a great relational SQL server database with full ACID guarantees.
 It is a popular choice for smaller but still decent sized websites and applications where full linear scaling isn't required.
 With respect to the CAP theorem, it is commonly thought of as a CP system since all writes are performed on a single primary